 Most people who are experiencing burden related stagnation in life belong to one of two categories; those who dwell in the past and those who are anxious about the future.
-Both desire happiness but both choose suffering.
-The past embodies pain of guilt and regrets while the future is full of uncertainties leading to anxieties and worries.
-Very few choose living in the present, living in the ‘now’, argues Eckhart Tolle in his book, The Power of Now: A Guide to Spiritual Enlightenment (Yellow Kite, 2001).
+Both desire happiness but both choose to suffer.
+The past embodies the pain of guilt and regrets while the future is full of uncertainties leading to anxieties and worries.
+Very few choose to live in the present, living in the ‘now’, argues Eckhart Tolle in his book, The Power of Now: A Guide to Spiritual Enlightenment (Yellow Kite, 2001).

 What we fail to realize is that “constant emotional pain can become a parasite, feeding on your energy, making you ill, and making your life miserable,” writes Eckhart Tolle.
 No matter where we place the blame, whether we blame modern life or consider it as part of human nature, the fact is “compulsive thinking has become a collective disease.”
 Millions, if not billions of people are affected by this.
 Eckhart Tolle argues that as part of the therapy, it is pertinent that we watch and see if the mind is up to no good.

 The mind can easily be influenced by the ego.
 Without knowing, it becomes a slave to the ego.
 Yes, the problems originate from the ego, as “the ego needs problems, conflicts, and enemies to strengthen the sense of separateness on which its identity depends.”
 Thankfully, there is an antidote.
 The antidote Eckhart Tolle offers is simple; we just watch and observe the mind doing its thinking.
 “The moment you start watching the thinker, a higher level of consciousness becomes activated.”